ehsong/ehsong.github.io/_pages/research.md

 * Song, E. E. Explaining the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance. under review.

-* Intellectual and Public Discourse on Civil Society in China Under Xi (2013-)
+* Intellectual and Public Discourse on Civil Society in China Under Xi (2013-) (with Runya Qiaoan)
   * Data collection in progress.

 ## China and the International Order